GGuedesAB/MarcosMachine/README.md

 # MarcosMachine
-Practical project of Basic Software discipline, given by Professor Marcos Vieira (Flop), in wich we had to make a full assembly and linking process.
+Practical project of Basic Software discipline, given by Professor Marcos Vieira (Flop), in which I had to make a full assembly and linking process.